axa-group/Parsr/docs/api-guide.md

 #### Status: 404 - Not Found

 This error means that the result file doesn't exist.
-Maybe it wasn't asked to be outputed in the config you sent in the first request.
+Maybe it wasn't asked to be outputted in the config you sent in the first request.

 ### 3.2.
 CSV List of Files: [GET /csv/{id}](https://axatechlab.github.io/Parsr/docs/api.html#api-Output-getCsvList)